UweBombosch/DeepRL-P3-CollabCompete/Report.md

 ![Test Scores][test]

-The average of scores over 100 episodes in this case is 36.7.
-We executed this test several times, receiving similar results with a variance of +/- 2.
+The average of scores over 100 episodes in this case is 3.62.
+We executed this test several times, receiving similar results with a variance of about +/- 0.8.

 ## Criticism
 Training and test performance show a high variance.
 There are episodes, where the agents collaborate in an almost